GRE: no requirement

-*Attention Spring 2017 applicants: qualified applicants will be invited to attend a mandatory interview day on campus in Laramie on Friday, October 14, 2016 (approx. 8am-1pm).
+*Attention Fall 2017 applicants: qualified applicants will be invited to attend a mandatory interview day on campus in Laramie, date TBA.

 The Master's in Education, with an option in Special Education, prepares graduates for K-12 teaching positions to serve students with special needs.
 This program will benefit teachers seeking competence in instructional and positive behavioral strategies for students with learning/behavioral needs.
 Upon completion of this program, students will be eligible to apply to the Wyoming Professional Teaching Standards Board for an endorsement in K-12 Special Education.

 The master's degree program is 33 credit hours for a Plan B project or 41 credit hours for a Plan A thesis.
 All the classes are taught using distance delivery such as video-conferencing, online, intensive weekends, or combinations of delivery methods.
 This program is designed for licensed teachers to add a Master’s degree to their qualifications.
 In addition to the degree, successful students can apply for a teaching endorsement in K-12 Special Education from the Wyoming Professional Teaching Standards Board.

 Are you a current Master's student?
 See below for information on program policies (in the handbook) and Master's program culminating activity options.

 The University of Wyoming was ranked 11th in the nation for best value!

 |Outreach Courses Campus Courses||Outreach Courses Campus Courses|